 How long have people been enjoying massages?
-Try centuries!
+For centuries!
 Evidence can be found in Egyptian tombs and ancient Chinese medical texts.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Today’s massage therapists manipulate tissue to achieve deep relaxation and to promote healing.
-Applying skillful touch and pressure, they help treat injuries and health problems.
-Massage therapy can also prevent injury and enhance wellness.
+Applying skillful touch and pressure, they help treat injuries and health problems and enhance wellness.

 But some myths about massage therapy persist.
-Below, Center for Integrative Medicine massage therapist Tracy Segall, BA, LMT, helps counter misconceptions.
+Below, massage therapist Tracy L. Segall, MSHS, LMT, helps counter misconceptions.

 Fact: Massage does more than manipulate muscles.
 Massage can stretch tightened areas of the fascia, a seamless tissue layer connecting muscles, bones and organs.
 Massage can manually move fluids to loosen joints, reduce swelling and make movement easier.
-For example, synovial fluid, which normally lubricates the joints, can build up painfully in arthritic joints.
-And lymph, a fluid that normally moves through the body to fight infection, can cause painful swelling.
-Massage may help increase circulation of the blood, which moves nutrients through the body and speeds healing.
+Fluid build-up in arthritic joins may be reduced, alleviating swelling and pain.
+Massage can also improve the flow of lymph — a fluid that normally moves through the body to fight infection — by reducing painful swelling.
+Massage may help increase circulation of the blood, which moves nutrients and waste products through the body and speeds healing.

 Fact: Massage therapy is a complementary treatment for migraine headaches.
-Applying pressure to trigger points in the neck, shoulders, head and even face can help release tension.
-This may interrupt pain signals that would otherwise travel up to the blood vessels supplying the brain.
-Problems in the way these blood vessels function are believed to produce migraine symptoms: severe headache, visual disturbances, nausea and light sensitivity.
+Applying pressure to trigger points in the neck, shoulders, head and even face can help release muscle tension and interrupt pain signals referring to migraine areas.
+Massage can release tension that disrupts the blood vessels supplying the brain.
+Problems in the way these blood vessels function are believed to produce migraine symptoms, such as severe headache, visual disturbances, nausea and light sensitivity.

-Fact: Massage therapy is unlikely to be painful.
+Fact: Speak up!
 You may feel uncomfortable while a massage therapist applies deep pressure to release a “knot” of muscle tissue.
-But if pain or discomfort persist, speak up.
-Sensations that are painful in a “good” way should be temporary.
-Don’t hesitate to talk to your massage therapist about any discomfort.
-He or she will want to know and will make adjustments accordingly.
+Sensations that are painful should feel therapeutic — like something good is happening.
+But don’t hesitate to talk to your massage therapist about anything overly painful.
+They will want to know and will make adjustments accordingly.